The Framework

 • Revelation of systemic issues through individual conflict

-• Transformed relationship (not just managed conflict)
+• Transformed relationship, not just managed conflict

-• Learning about organisational patterns
+• Learning about organisational patterns through this instance

 Relational Clarity